College of Education and Human Development

 What do alumni say about their degree?

-Claire Busse '22 graduated with dual degrees in FSoS and Sociology and is a family case manager with Lutheran Social Services.
-An honors student, she collaborated with advisor Lindsey Weiler, FSoS associate professor, to develop a trauma-informed leadership training for UMN marching band's peer leaders.
-Read more in this news blog story.
+Claire Busse '22 BA FSoS and Sociology Family case manager with Lutheran Social Services As an honors student, she collaborated with advisor Lindsey Weiler, FSoS associate professor, to develop a trauma-informed leadership training for UMN marching band's peer leaders.

 Degree options and requirements